lorenzopelanda/geo-analysis/README.md

 ## Usage

-For detailed usage examples, refer to the [Examples](EXAMPLES.md) file.
+For detailed usage examples, refer to the examples [here](EXAMPLES.md).